-Our car accident lawyers at the Law Office of Cohen & Jaffe have experience handling ridesharing accident cases throughout Long Island, New Hyde Park, Floral Park, and nearby areas.
+Our car accident lawyers at the Law Office of Cohen & Jaffe, LLP have experience handling ridesharing accident cases throughout Long Island, New Hyde Park, Floral Park, and nearby areas.
 Ridesharing companies and their insurers will push back against almost any personal injury or property damage claim.
 But we have a track record of successful personal injury claims and can help you pursue full compensation after a ridesharing accident.

 If you’ve been in an accident, please contact us for a free consultation as soon as possible.